Eric Anundsson: Contemporary references to the period

-The only possibly contemporary source for the war is three scaldic verses said to be composed by King Harald's skald Þorbjörn Hornklofi.
+The only possibly contemporary sources for the war are three scaldic verses said to be composed by King Harald's skald Þorbjörn Hornklofi.
 One of them states that Harald was the enemy of the Geats and apparently won a victory over them.
 Another says that Harald subdued land and people south of the sea, and tied his ship to the stakes by the shore, without further specification.
 The verses mention neither Eric nor any Swedes.
 The historian Curt Weibull has characterised Eric as historically problematic, and doubted that the Swedes had anything to do with Värmland or West Götaland in the late 9th century.
 A late 9th-century geographical account preserved in an Anglo-Saxon manuscript, by Ohthere of Hålogaland, vaguely says that Norway borders "to Sweoland at the other side of the mountains, until the southern part of the country, and far up to the north".
 Another account in the same manuscript, by Wulfstan of Hedeby, says that Blekinge, Möre, Öland and Gotland belonged to the Swedes (hyrað to Sweon).